 One primary use of the data feeder is to download cached data for use with regular synchronous applications.
-Downloaded data can be accessed using the datafeeder method getData().
+Downloaded data can be accessed using the data feeder method getData().
 This method takes an argument as a map, which is a name-value mapping of the parameters which get values.
-The following code example illustrates how you can retrieve current price and change given a stock symbol:
+Example 11-10 illustrates how you can retrieve current price and change given a stock symbol: